 Aim for a 4 to 6-hour stretch of sleep at least 3 nights a week.
-Because breastfeeding babies may need to be fed more than every 4 hours, consider having a family member or friend give the first feeding of the night.

 U - Understanding

 Seek counseling with a trained maternal mental health professional to prevent and treat depression and anxiety if you are at higher risk.
 Please call your doctor for help.
 Or you can find a list of qualified providers by calling Help Me Grow at 801-691-5322 or helpmegrowutah.org.